Draglow/mekina-project/README.md

 <h1>Features</h1>

  1. <h5>User Authentication: Secure user registration and login system to ensure data privacy and security.</h5>
- 2. <h3>Car Listings:</h3> <h4>Browse through a wide range of car listings with detailed information including make, model, year, price, mileage, and more.</h4>
+ 2. <h5>Car Listings:</h5> Browse through a wide range of car listings with detailed information including make, model, year, price, mileage, and more.
  3. <h5>Search and Filter:</h5> Easily search for specific cars based on various criteria such as make, model, price range, etc.
  4. <h5>Seller Profiles:</h5> View detailed profiles of car sellers, including their ratings and reviews from previous buyers.
  5. <h5>Messaging System:</h5> Communicate directly with sellers to ask questions or negotiate deals.